Hilary Dresser

 Hilary Dresser (born 12 April 1968) is a British sprint canoeist who competed in the early 1980s and 1990s.

+Early life

+She attended Port Regis School, a prep school in Dorset, and trained with the Royal Canoe Club.

+In 1992 she studied Business at Kingston University.
+In 1995 she was the sports and fitness manager of Seeboard.

+Canoeing

 She reached the semifinals of the K-4 500 m event at the 1992 Summer Olympics in Barcelona.
 She retired in 1996 from competing in sprint and marathon kayaking at a national level.